qx-7/meadwell.net/meadwell.net/content/posts/2025/04/a-quick-springtime-update.md

 ---
 title: "A Quick Springtime Update"
-description: "Another bloggishly-rambling update post, in which I lament the past and lay out some pretty snazzy summer plans!"
+description: "Another rambling update post, typical of the blogger archetype, in which I lament the past and then lay out some pretty snazzy plans for the future!"
 date: "2025-04-24"
 draft: false
 ---